n1k0/nicolas.perriault.net/pages/code/2013/functional-javascript-for-crawling-the-web.md

 has its advantages.
 Feel free to play with these concepts for a while to make your mind eventually :)

-If you're interested in Functional JavaScript in JavaScript, I suggest the following resources:
+If you're interested in Functional JavaScript, I suggest the following
+resources:

 - [Pure, functional JavaScript], an inspiring talk from Christian Johansen;
 - [JavaScript Allongé], an online book which covers most of its aspects in a